gmholton/gmholton.github.io/_publications/2015-11-03-digital-domains.md

 date: 2015-11-03
 venue: 'Handbook of North American Indians'
 paperurl: 'http://gmholton.github.io/files/holton-2015-digital-domains.pdf'
 citation: 'Holton, Gary. to appear.
 Digital Domains for Native American Languages.
 In Igor Krupnik (ed.), Hanbook of North American Indians, vol. 1.
-Washington, DC: Smithsonian Institution.
+Washington, DC: Smithsonian Institution.'
 ---

 This paper reviews the emerging role of digital technologies that support Native North American languages as a communicative medium in the 21st century.